newfs/gobotany-app/README.md

     gobotany-deploy $ ./test-js.sh

-This script passes its arguments to the Mocha command-line program, so for example if you want to run a subset of the tests, you can pass the test class name:
+If you want to run a subset of the tests, add the test class name:

     gobotany-deploy $ ./test-js.sh test/Filter.js